niklasbuschmann/contrast/training.md

   Every cell will be outlined in a different color.
 Scroll through the stack to check the accuracy of the results.
 If results are not optimum, go back to the detection and/or tracker steps by clicking on the previous button (green left arrow) and changing the settings under detector and tracker.

 - On the last TrackMate window called <code>Select an action</code>, generate a label image by selecting <code>Export label image</code> from the drop-down list and clicking <code>Execute</code>.
 It will generate a grayscale Z-stack.
-- Apply colors to different cells by applying an LUT: <code>Image › Lookup Tables › glasbey_inverted</code>
+- Apply colors to cells with an LUT: <code>Image › Lookup Tables › glasbey_inverted</code>
 - For creating a 3D rendering, swap Z and T dimensions back to the original values by selecting <code>Image › Properties...</code> and entering Z=64 and T=1.
 Click OK.
 - Generate 3D rendering by using 3D viewer plugin: <code>Plugins › 3D Viewer</code>.
   Select <code>Resampling factor = 1</code>.
   If a window pops up asking to convert the Z-stack to 8-bit or RGB image, click Yes.
   In the ImageJ 3D Viewer window, use left mouse click and drag to rotate and inspect the volume.

+Well done, if you reached this far!

+For any questions, please contact [Ved Sharma](vsharma01@rockefeller.edu).